 IWSVA is usually installed close to clients to protect them from security risks from the Internet.
-However, IWSVA also supports being installed as a reverse proxy to protect a Web server from having malicious programs uploaded to it.
+However, IWSVA also supports being installed as a reverse proxy to protect Web servers from having malicious programs uploaded to it.
 In Reverse Proxy Mode, IWSVA is installed close to the Web server that it protects.
-In this mode, IWSVA protects a Web server with the proxy server.
+In this mode, IWSVA protects Web servers with the proxy server.
 The HTTP proxy is placed between the Internet and the Web server.
 This is useful when the Web server accepts file uploads from clients, or to reduce the load of each Web server by balancing the load among multiple Web servers.
+When IWSVA is used to protect multiple Web servers with load balancing, communication between the clients and Web servers is in HTTP.
 ASPs/ISPs can use IWSVA as an HTTP proxy to protect the upload traffic against viruses, and organizations with complex Web sites need it as a centralized point of access control.